lunacodes/anime-list-app/README.md

 - Write tests
 - Rewrite in TypeScript
 - Use consistent route setup style - `userRouter.route().get()` vs `userRouter.get()`
-- Implement user roles (low priority)
+- Add ability for user to add novels to their profile